orchest/orchest/orchest/orchest-api/README.md

 - [ ] Tests that check whether the pipeline execution order is correct.
 - [ ] Choosing the right broker for Celery
 - [ ] Add typing and documentation to the Pipeline and PipelineStep classes.
+    - [ ] Do we want to introduce a generic type for UUID?
+I think that makes sense.
 - [ ] Coverage report for testing that can be included on the GitHub page with a nice button.
 - [ ] Error handling.
 If a step fails, should the entire pipeline fail?
 Or only sequential steps?
     Also handle error for Celery, nbconvert, etc.